Objectives & Outcomes

 - To afford students opportunities to become familiar with and apply relevant theories and methodologies to their ministry specialty.

 - To provide students opportunities to formulate and apply their philosophy and methodology for the ministry specialty.

 - To provide students opportunities to demonstrate pastoral competence in the practice of the specialty.

 Outcomes for Level I and Level II CPE

-At the conclusion of Level I CPE a student will be able to:
+At the conclusion of Level I CPE a student are able to:

-- Articulate the central themes of their religious heritage and the theological understanding that forms their ministry.
+- Articulate the central themes and core values of one's religious/spiritual heritage and theological understanding that forms one's ministry.

-Identify and discuss major life events, relationships and cultural contexts that influence personal identity as expressed in pastoral functioning.
+- Identify and discuss major life events, relationships, social location, cultural contexts and social realities that influence personal identity as expressed in pastoral functioning.